sgilpin4/sgilpin4.github.io/_pages/teaching.md

 Center for Teaching and Learning Lead, Summer 2020-Spring 2021, University of Colorado, Boulder
 ------
 I participated as one of two Center for Teaching and Learning (CTL) Lead Teaching Assistants for the Applied Math department.
 As Lead, I participated in a week-long orientation through the CTL and served as a resource for Teaching Assistants in our department for the 2020-2021 academic year.
-This included running the Teaching Excellence course in Fall 2022, observing classes, and video teaching consultations.
+This included running the Teaching Excellence course in Fall 2020, observing classes, and providing video teaching consultations.

 Teaching Experience
 ======

-Teaching Excellence, Fall 2021, University of Colorado, Boulder
+Teaching Excellence, Fall 2020, University of Colorado, Boulder
 ------
 Teaching Assistant.
-Description: graduate course for first-time teaching assistants for the Applied Math department, approx. 15 students, 50 min remote course once a week.
+Description: graduate course for first-time teaching assistants for the Applied Math department, 15-20 students, 50 min remote course once a week.
 Responsibilities include: generating curriculum for the course, instructing half of the semester classes, writing and grading assignments.

-Calculus I Recitation, Fall 2021, 2019, University of Colorado, Boulder
+Calculus I Recitation, Fall 2020, 2019, University of Colorado, Boulder
 ------
 Teaching Assistant.
 Description: undergraduate recitation course supplement to lecture course for Calculus I students, approx. 25 students, 50 min course  once a week, one remote section taught in 2021, three in-person sections taught in 2019.
 Responsibilities include: lesson-planning, writing and grading weekly quizzes, grading homeworks and exams, hosting office hours.

 Calculus II Recitation, Spring 2019, University of Colorado, Boulder
 ------
 Teaching Assistant.
-Description: undergraduate recitation course supplement to lecture course for Calculus II students, approx. 25 students, 50 min remote course once a week, three recitation courses taught.
+Description: undergraduate recitation course supplement to lecture course for Calculus II students, approx. 25 students, 50 min in-person course once a week, three recitation courses taught.
 Responsibilities include: lesson-planning, writing and grading weekly quizzes, grading homeworks and exams, hosting office hours.